vermacodes/one-click-aks/README.md

-# One Click AKS: Simplest way to deploy Complex AKS Cluster.
+# One Click AKS: Simplest way to deploy Complex AKS Cluster

 Deploying Azure Kubernetes Cluster is really easy.
 You can create production grade cluster with couple CLI commands.
 So what this project brings to the table you ask.
 There are hundereds of ways that an AKS cluster can be deployed in and then thousands more to configure and meet your unique requirements.
 If you have to deploy AKS with differnet configurations over and over again its no more an easy task.
 Along comes this project.
 This project runs locally on your computer and deploys AKS cluster in many different ways. (not all)

-# Getting Started.
+## Getting Started

 To get started, headcover to [ACT Labs Start](https://actlabs.azureedge.net/start) page and follow the simple setup wizard.

 This setup wizard will help you with following.

 - Running server on your computer.
 - Select your Azure Subscription.
 - Authenticate Azure CLI
 - Create Storage Account
   - Storage Account will get a random generated name.
   - You can see this storage account name in settings.
   - This storage account will be created in a resource group named 'repro-project' in your selected subscription.
   - You will see that two containers are created in this storage account.
     - **tfstate**: terraform state files will be stored in this container.
     - **labs**: the labs that you will save will be stored in this container.

-**Important points to note**
+Important points to note

 - All your data is stored in a storage account in '_repro-project_' resource group of your subscription.
 If you delete this storage account, all data will be lost.
 We don't keep a copy of your data.
 - Make sure there is exactly one storage account in '_repro-project_' resource group.
 If you create additional storage accounts in this resource-group, you will see unexpected behaviors.

-# Lab
+## Lab

-## What is a lab?
+### What is a lab?

 In simplest term a Lab is a scenario that you would want to create.
 For example, you may want to create an AKS cluster with following specifications.

 - Create a VNET
 - Create an Azure Firewall
 - Add all required Egress rules to Azure Firewall.
 - Create a Private AKS Cluster with UDR
 - Create a Jump Server in VNET with Public IP to SSH and hop to access your private cluster.

 or maybe,

 - Create a VNET
 - Create a Private AKS Cluster with Standard LB
 - Deploy Ingress Nginx controller and a dummy app on this cluster.

 You can use this tool to create and deploy labs.
 Labs can be saved for re-use in future, exported and shared with others and imported to the tool.